Magic in the Greco-Roman world: High and low magic

 In a typical theurgical rite, contact with divinity occurs either through the soul of the theurgist or medium leaving the body and ascending to heaven, where the divinity is perceived, or through the descent of the divinity to earth to appear to the theurgist in a vision or a dream.
 In the latter case, the divinity is drawn down by appropriate "symbols" or magical formulae.
 According to the Greek philosopher Plotinus (205–270), theurgy attempts to bring all things in the universe into sympathy, and man into connection with all things via the forces that flow through them.
 Theurgia connoted an exalted form of magic, and philosophers interested in magic adopted this term to distinguish themselves from the magoi or góētes (γόητες, singular γόης góēs, "sorcerer, wizard") – lower-class practitioners.
 Goetia was a derogatory term connoting low, specious or fraudulent mageia.
-Goetia is similar in its ambiguity to charm: it means both magic and power to (sexually) attract.